 A fully-overcast day provides you with more options for placing your portrait subject as the light is spread more evenly across the area.
 You may end up with a somewhat “flat” or low-contrast image, but that is easily corrected with any number of editing apps.

-Overcast light is great for more than just portraits though.
+Overcast light is great for more than just portrait photography.
 The soft, even lighting is great for many subjects including flowers, sporting events, children at play, street photography, and much more.

 If you find yourself with lots of free time to go shooting on an overcast day, consider yourself very lucky and take advantage of it!

 Let’s move inside for a moment.
 Sunlight streaming through a window onto your subject can be a very powerful image indeed.
 When using this type of lighting, keep in mind that you may not want your subject directly in front of the light, unless you’re creating a silhouette of course.

 It can be more effective to position your subject so that they’re illuminated from the side, thereby creating a bit of visual tension which can be more pleasing to the eye.